-It’s the genius who is Steven Sasson that we have to thank for the advances in digital camera sensor technology.
-Steven is an American electrical engineer and the inventor of the first self-contained (portable) digital camera when he used to work for Kodak 👀 that used a charge-coupled device image sensor back in 1975.
+It’s the genius, Steven Sasson, who we have to thank for the advances in digital camera sensor technology.
+Steven is an American electrical engineer and the inventor of the first self-contained (portable) digital camera when he worked for Kodak, ironically, that used a “charge-coupled device image sensor” back in 1975.
 FYI, it wasn’t until 1988 that the first ever digital camera was produced by Fuji and available to consumers across the world.

-To understand the wizardry exactly; you’ll need to be well-versed on light energy itself, how focus works within a lens, the photovoltaic effect, the Bayer filter array, and maybe something called pixel quantification too.
-However, the most succinct version we could come up with to explain one of the most complex, misunderstood, groundbreaking technological advances in recent history, is:
+We’re going to do our best to simplify the process, but if you’re keen to understand the wizardry in detail; you’ll need to be well-versed on electromagnetic radiation itself, how focus works within a lens, the photovoltaic effect, the Bayer filter array, and something called pixel quantification too.
+So without further ado, the most succinct version we could come up with to explain one of the most complex, misunderstood, groundbreaking technological advances in recent history, is:

 *DRUM ROLL PLEASE*